-DIRECT-BROADCAST
+\DIRECT-BROADCAST

+The message will be asked for by MESSAGE:.
 It must be terminated by CTRL L. The message will immediately be sent to all terminals.
 The character \$ and ' are handled as for BROADCAST.
 Only user SYSTEM is allowd to send direct broadcasts.

-SEND-MESSAGE (user name)
+\SEND-MESSAGE (user name)